spirit-island-builder/spirit-island-builder/docs/instructions.md

 # Spirit Board Editor Interface

-The fastest way to get started is to start from an example in the "My Custom Content/My Spirits" folder.
-Return here for detailed explanations of options for different parts of the board.
+Welcome to the Spirit Island Spirit Board editor!
+This document will help you fill in the various fields in the editor.

 ### General Icons
 Icons for invaders, elements, dahan, etc can be used by enclosing its name with "{}".
 For example, {dahan} or {fire}.
 Here is a list of what is available: